These days, it’s more important than ever to have good credit. Banks, landlords, and

 Credit bureaus look at your history of using credit and they calculate your credit

 score.
-A credit score is called a FICO score, which stands for Fair, Isaac and Company.
+A credit score is called a FICO score, which stands for Fair Isaac Corporation.

 A credit score can range from 300 to 850.
-You want to have a score at least in the
+Usually a higher score makes it easier to

 Many factors can affect your credit score, which is a number that is assigned to you